New Drivers Act

 Who the Act applies to

 Every driver who passed their first practical driving test on or after 1 June 1997.
 The probation period runs for 2 years from the test pass date, regardless of when you actually receive the physical full licence.
-It applies to drivers across Great Britain and Northern Ireland.
+It applies to drivers whose first test pass is in Great Britain, Northern Ireland, the Isle of Man, the Channel Islands, Gibraltar, or an EC/EEA country.

 It’s tied to your first licence category, not to each new category.
 If you passed a car test in 2023 and then qualify as an HGV driver in 2025, the HGV pass does not start a new probation period — the original 2-year window simply ends at its scheduled date.
 Equally, if your first test was a motorcycle test, the probation runs from that pass.